zwicker-group/py-pde/docs/source/getting_started.rst

 Getting started
 ===============

+When (not) to use the package
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+`py-pde` provides a straight-forward way to simulate partial differential equations (PDEs) using a finite-difference scheme.
+Advantages of this approach include:

+* Supports non-linear PDEs with complex boundary conditions.
+* Direct specification of the evolution equations using a syntax that is similar to the underlying mathematical equations.
+* Supports collections of multiple fields of vectorial or tensorial character.

+However, there are of course also disadvantages to the approach taken by `py-pde`:

+* Only suited for simple geometries (like rectangles, disks, or cylinders) with a fixed discretization.
+* Optimized for PDEs that describe the time-evolution of a physical system.
+Neither time-independent systems nor integro-differential equation are fully supported.
+* Finite-differences can lead to numerical instabilities.
+* Provided generic solvers might not be most suitable choice for particular equations.

+Installation
+^^^^^^^^^^^^

 The `py-pde` package is developed for python |PythonMinVersion| and has been tested up to version |PythonMaxVersion| under Linux, Windows, and macOS.
 Before you can start using the package, you need to install it using one of the